alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 Setting up customisation scripts
 --------------------------------

-Customisation scripts are run on each node in your environment upon joining the cluster network - example customisation scripts include distribution package installations and external storage mounts.
+Customisation scripts are run on each node in your environment when the particular customisation event occurs - example customisation scripts include distribution package installations and external storage mounts.
 The Alces customiser supports any Linux executable file type.

 The following simple example customisation shell script would install the ``emacs`` editor on each node within your environment: